StefanoFiumara/medieval-conquerors-godot/conquerors-docs/card-designs.md

 		- ~~When Card is a unit and `TargetTile` is a building, reply with `GarrisonAction`~~
 - Add `ResourceSystem` to handle `ResourceCollectorAttribute`
 - Add `HealthSystem` to handle `HitPointsAttribute`
+	- Can remove from scope until we have attack actions
 - Implement attributes described above into card data